 The Club has appointed Anna Parry (07894 536516 or annaparry@outlook.com) as Club Welfare Officer in line with The FA’s role profile and required completion of the Safeguarding Children and Welfare Officers Workshop.
 The post holder will be involved with Welfare Officer training provided by The FA and/or County FA.
 The Club Welfare Officer is the first point of contact for all club members regarding concerns about the welfare of any child or young person.
 The Club Welfare Officer will liaise directly with the County FA (CFA) Welfare Officer and will be familiar with the procedures for referring any concerns.
 They will also play a proactive role in increasing awareness of RESPECT, poor practice and abuse amongst club members.

 We acknowledge and endorse The FA’s identification of bullying as a category of abuse.
 Bullying of any kind is not acceptable at our club.
 If bullying does occur, all players or parents/carers should be able to tell and know that incidents will be dealt with promptly.
-Incidents need to be reported to the Club Welfare Officer in cases of serious bullying the CFA Welfare Officer may be contacted.
+Incidents need to be reported to the Club Welfare Officer.
+In cases of serious bullying, the CFA Welfare Officer may be contacted.

 Codes of Conduct for coaches, players, officials and parents/carers have been implemented by the Club.
 Failure to comply with the Code of Conduct constitutes misconduct which may be the subject of disciplinary sanction in accordance with the FA/league rules.